Chart Color Schemes

 Blayney has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting the region.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified seven projects that are expected to impact the area.
 Notable projects include Blayney Multipurpose Service Redevelopment, Masterplan & Detailed Designs for Blayney Shire, Evans Park Estate, and Flyers Creek Wind Farm.
-The following list details those most relevant:.
+The following list provides details on those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.